Some posts contain compensated links. Please read this disclaimer for more info.

 Buckle up because, from Podgorica, you will board the long (very long) 12-hour overnight train all the way to western Bulgaria; to its capital city of Sofia, which isn’t the prettiest city but has a lot going on.

 It is a student city, so there’s a certain teeming of life and outlook you don’t get in certain places in Europe where business has become as usual.
-There is a great nightlife scene and many underground bars and clubs where the scene will surprise you.
+There is a great nightlife scene and many underground bars and clubs where the location will surprise you.
 Food is tasty and cheap, and nature surrounds the city.

 Make your way to the foot of Mt.
 Vitosha, which is less than an hour’s ride or so from the city center, and it can be accessed by public bus.
 From there, there are many hiking trails to occupy an afternoon.